 Head Start families may prearrange absences for up to two (2) weeks during the program year.
-Longer periods of absence may be authorized on a case by case basis for reasons that include but are not limited to: serious health issues, family emergencies and non-scheduled days at the full day centers.
+Longer periods of absence may be authorized on a case-by-case basis for reasons that include but are not limited to: serious health issues or family emergencies.

-Parents must contact the center director or family advocate to make arrangements.
-If the child does not return to school on the scheduled return date, KCI will attempt to contact the parents or guardians.
-If they cannot be contacted within three working days, the child will be withdrawn from the program and placed on a wait-list.
+Parents must contact their Family Advocate or Center Director to complete a pre-arranged absence contract.
+If the child does not return to school on the scheduled return date, and the parent/guardian has not contacted the program, the child will be withdrawn from the program and placed on the waitlist.